backube/volsync/docs/usage/kopia/backup-configuration.rst

 repository
    This is the name of the Secret (in the same Namespace) that holds the connection information for the backup repository.
-See :doc:`backends` for supported storage backends and configuration examples.
+See :doc:`backends` for supported remote storage backends and configuration examples.
+For filesystem-based backups using PVCs, see :doc:`filesystem-destination`.

+filesystemDestination
+   This option configures a PVC as the backup destination instead of a remote repository.
+   See :doc:`filesystem-destination` for detailed configuration and examples.

 sourcePath
    This specifies the path within the source PVC to backup.
 If not specified,